Let me not know, since happy some have died

-Barely she’d heard any laughter she’d used to hear before her father had passed away.
-Theresa Harrington had spent most of her time in grief and had never found peace, though there’d had been sweet moment for mother and daughter, especially when they’d talked both of their favorite topic, none other than her father.
-Deep in her heart, Lara had known although both of her parents had loved her, yet there’d been when she’d felt being left out.
-She envied their closeness.
-It’d seemed even death couldn’t even have separated them apart.
-And now her mother finally could be together with her father, though it’d never been the way she’d expected how her mother had left her.
+Barely she had heard any laughter she had used to hear before her father had passed away.
+Theresa Harrington had spent most of her time in grief and had never found peace, though there’d had been sweet moment for mother and daughter, especially when they had talked both of their favorite topic, none other than her father.
+Deep in her heart, Lara had known although both of her parents had loved her, yet there had been when she’d felt being left out.
+She had envied their closeness.
+It’d seemed even death could not even have separated them apart.
+And now her mother finally could be together with her father, though it had never been the way she had expected how her mother had left her.

 On that faithful afternoon, two days ago, Lara had been getting ready for her work as a part-time employee at some local fast-food restaurant when the door of their house had been knocked.
-Reluctantly she’d opened and found the two faces of gloomy policemen standing before her.
+Reluctantly she had opened and found the two faces of gloomy policemen standing before her.

 Since then it seemed as if the world had revolved very slowly.
 Her feet had glued and barely could’ve stirred the muscles when she’d heard the news.

 Her mother, had been the victim of the robbery turned to bad.
-She’d just stepped out from the bus she’d ridden on the way back to their place when unexpectedly a man had appeared from nowhere and robbed her.
-And when she’d fought to defend herself, the thief had stabbed her several times before he’d pushed her to the curb, leaving her bleeding.
-People had tried to save her and he’d been in the critical condition by multiple wounds, unfortunately she’d passed away on the way to the hospital.
+She had just stepped out from the bus she had ridden on the way back to their place when unexpectedly a man had appeared from nowhere and robbed her.
+And when she had fought to defend herself, the thief had stabbed her several times before pushed her to the curb, leaving her bleeding.
+People had tried to save her and she had been in the critical condition by multiple wounds, unfortunately she had passed away on the way to the hospital.

-Lara had heard one of the policemen had asked her whether she’d any relatives to accompany her.
-Mutely she’d shaken her head.
+Lara had heard one of the policemen had asked her whether she had any relatives to accompany her.
+Mutely she had shaken her head.
 She had nobody in this world besides her mother.
-She had one best friend, Abby that she could’ve relied on but definitely no relatives as both of her late parents had been the only children also.
+She had one best friend, Abby that she could have relied on but definitely no relatives as both of her late parents had been the only children also.

-She hadn’t even remembered how the policemen had driven her to the hospital then led her to the mortuary to identify her mother.
-However the numbness had replaced by the horror that had engulfed her the moment she’d entered the low temperature mortuary room and looked at her mother’s body lain on the cold steel divan, covered by white cloth until her chest.
+She had not even remembered how the policemen had driven her to the hospital then led her to the mortuary to identify her mother.
+However the numbness had replaced by the horror that had engulfed her the moment she had entered the low temperature mortuary room and looked at her mother’s body lain on the cold steel divan, covered by white cloth until her chest.
 There had been no sign of blood or anything.
-Her pale face had been already cleaned and her eyes had been shut, somehow she’d looked so peaceful as if she’d been contented to wherever she’d been.
+Her pale face had been already cleaned and her eyes had been shut, somehow she had looked so peaceful as if she had been contented to wherever the place had been.
 Kneeling down besides her mother form, Lara had held her mother icy cold hand.
-Tears had begun to flow on her face for the first time, she’d started to cry uncontrollably calling out her mother.
+Tears had begun to flow on her face for the first time, she had started to cry uncontrollably calling out her mother.

 One of the forensic doctors, who had been present in the room, had helped her from behind when Lara had been staggered.
 “I’m sorry for you lost, Ms. Harrington.”

 Lara had shaken her head again.
-“No…” She’d whimpered.
-“I don’t understand, why she…” Wavering, she’d swallowed, unable to complete her question.
-Honestly it’d been no point to ask.
+“No…” She had whimpered.
+“I don’t understand, why she…” Wavering, she had swallowed, unable to complete her question.
+Honestly it had been no point to ask.
 Everything had happened.

 “Ms. Harrington…” One of the policemen had approached her.
 “I was informed that you don’t have any relatives, but I took liberty to call one of your friend.”

 Lara had looked at the good-natured man.
 “My friend?”
-She’d asked, not realizing she’d been led to walk out from the room.
+She had asked, not realizing she had been led to walk out from the room.

 “Yes, her name’s Abigail Rhodan, if I’m not mistaken.”
-He’d informed her as he’d placed her on the white wooden hospital bench.
+He’d informed her as he had placed her on the white wooden hospital bench.

 “Yes, Ms. Harrington.”
-He’d nodded, placing himself next to her.
-“I think you need to know also that we’ve caught the person who has attacked your mother, he’s under arrest now.”
+He had nodded, placing himself next to her.
+“I think you need to know also, we’ve caught the person who has attacked your mother, he’s under arrest now.”

-Lara had closed her eyes, honestly, she hadn’t cared that the police had caught the man who’d been responsibility for the attack, or the tales and the reason why that man had taken her mother’s life away, or how that man had morosely regretted what had happened.
-Those hadn’t been mattered because no one could’ve brought back her mother to life.
+Lara had closed her eyes, honestly, she had not cared that the police had caught the man who had been responsibility for the attack, or the tales and the reason why that man had taken her mother’s life away, or how that man had morosely regretted what had happened.
+Those had not been mattered because no one could have brought back her mother to life.

 The policeman had squeezed her hand gently; Lara had opened her eyes.
 “Is there anything I can do for you?”

-Lara had swallowed and had about begun to reply when vaguely she’d heard a familiar female voice had called out her name.
+Lara had swallowed and had about begun to reply when vaguely she had heard a familiar female voice had called out her name.

-“Lara…” Abby, her best friend, had been walking rushing along the corridor of the hospital.
+“Lara…” Abby, her best friend, had been rushing along the corridor of the hospital.

 “Abby….”
 Lara had stood from the bench.

 Quickly within seconds Abby had hauled Lara in her embrace.
-“I’m so sorry, I came the moment I heard the news.”
-She’d muttered and had clasped Lara in her bosom again.
+“I’m so sorry, I came here the moment I heard the news.”
+She had muttered and had clasped Lara in her bosom again.
 Abby had shared her pain and her sorrow.
-They’d sobbed in each other arms, not knowing that the nice policeman who’d accompanied her had left them quietly behind.
+They had sobbed in each other arms, not knowing that the nice policeman who had accompanied her had left them quietly behind.

-Abby then had released their embrace; she’d pulled Lara back to the bench.
+Abby then had released their embrace; she had pulled Lara back to the bench.
 “I’ll take care of everything, okay?”
-She’d told her, wiping the hot tears that had kept falling down on Lara’s cheeks.
-“Let me handle everything, okay.
+She had told her, wiping the hot tears that had kept falling down on Lara’s cheeks.
+“Let me handle everything.
 You don’t have to do anything.
 I’ll help you get through this.”

 Lara had nodded mutely.
-She couldn’t have been able to form any word.
-Her throat had felt dry, she couldn’t have even told her how she’d appreciated Abby’s effort.
+She could have have been able to form any word.
+Her throat had felt dry, she could not have even told her how she’d appreciated Abby’s effort.

 Yes, Abby had been the one who had helped her through the heartache ordeal.
-She’d taken care of Lara, accompanied her at night and made sure she’d taken her meals properly.
+She had taken care of Lara, accompanied her at night and made sure she had taken her meals properly.
 Abby also had arranged all the preparations for the funeral.

 Lara on the other side, had been lost.
 For her, everything had seemed so unclear as if she’d watched her life in the form of a fast forward movie.
-She hadn’t done anything much, only sat by the front pew alone, staring blankly at the coffin, inside the church where her mother memorial service had been held.
-She’d stopped crying.
-She’d hardly felt any emotion, just like a robot, she’d carried out everything; from meeting the people who had attended the services, then listened to the pastor’s preach, paid her last respect to her mother before her casket had been closed, until she had proceeded to the cemetery and watched how her mother coffin, slowly had been lowered into the depth of the earth.
+She had not done anything much, only sat by the front pew alone, staring blankly at the coffin, inside the church where her mother memorial service had been held.
+She had stopped crying.
+She had hardly felt any emotion, just like a robot, she had carried out everything; from meeting the people who had attended the services, then listened to the pastor’s preach, paid her last respect to her mother before her casket had been closed, until she had proceeded to the cemetery and watched how her mother coffin, slowly had been lowered into the depth of the earth.